Youngstown State University Baseball Camps

 Head Coach Dan Bertolini

-Bertolini led the Saints to a pair of Region III titles in 2012 and 2014, and the team was ranked in the top 20 nationally every season from 2012-15.
+At Mercyhurst, Bertolini led the Saints to a pair of Region III titles in 2012 and 2014, and the team was ranked in the top 20 nationally every season from 2012-15.
 The Saints were ranked as high as No. 7 in 2014 as they went on to finish with a 31-10 record.
 Bertolini became the career wins leader at Mercyhurst North East as a 27-year-old in 2013, and he earned his 200th career win on April 26, 2015.

 Mercyhurst North East was particularly strong on offense under Bertolini's tutelage.
 In 2016, the Saints registered a school-record .341 batting average, and they also set standards for hits (492), doubles (118), home runs (50), runs scored (492), RBIs (320), walks (177) and at bats (1,442).
 Mercyhurst North East's pitching staff also struck out a school record 293 batters.
 The Saints had set school records the year before for runs, RBIs, hits and doubles.